jefdaj/ortholang-demo/templates/tutorial.md

 <!-- TODO bug: brackets misplaced in :type of & -->

-Before loading files and running BLAST, we need to detour and learn a couple things about how ShortCut evaluates code.
+Before loading files and running BLAST, we need to detour and learn a couple things about how Detourrr evaluates code.
 If you skip this, things will be confusing later!

-The first important thing to know is that ShortCut is a typed language.
+The first important thing to know is that Detourrr is a typed language.
 Types are the standard technique for preventing a large and very annoying class of bugs where the script crashes partway through because you accidentally swapped two variables or misread how some function works.
 The idea is that your